algosup/2022-2023-project-3-harfang3d-binding-Project-6-group/Documents/Technical Specifications/technical_specifications.md

 # 4. Program Development

-add an argument to the generator

 ## a.
+Fabgen bindings

+We need to generate bindings for Fabgen's C++ library to Rust, so when the user will use the Rust bindings, fabgen will find an equivalent in C++. <br>

+### a.1.
 Type compatibility

 **Integers:** <br>